Joint Entrance Examination (Advanced) 2021

 Architecture Aptitude Test

-Candidates desirous of joining the B.Arch. program at IITs will have to pass in the Architecture Aptitude Test (AAT).
+Candidates desirous of joining the B.Arch. program at IITs will have to pass the Architecture Aptitude Test (AAT).

 AAT Details

-- Only those candidates who have qualified in JEE (Advanced) 2021 are eligible to appear in AAT 2021.
+- Only those candidates who have qualified in JEE (Advanced) 2025 are eligible to appear in AAT 2025.

 - The exam will consist of one paper of three hours duration.